poifuture/golink-gh-pages/README.md

 long domain.
 You can follow the
 [official GitHub Pages wiki](https://help.github.com/en/articles/using-a-custom-domain-with-github-pages) to set up your custom domain.

+### Set up short url

+Usually, your dns provider allows you to set 301 redirect (a.k.a forwarding) for your apex domain. (also known as root zone, host "@", etc.).
+In our live demo, the forwarding is set from "go-l.ink" to "https://golink.poi.dev" at [poigolink repo](https://github.com/poigolink/golink.poi.dev).
+So that you can access your golink globalwide.
+Try [go-l.ink/google](http://go-l.ink/google)

 ### Set up continuous delivery